I have been asked "Why do Catholics pray to Mary?" The simple answer is that technically they don't.

-Most Christian denominations can trace their origins back to the Catholic churches (Roman, Orthodox, Coptic - are there other
+Most Christian denominations trace their origins back to the Catholic churches (Roman, Orthodox, Coptic - Apologies if there are other

-Catholic churches?).
-All of the Catholic churches pray the Hail Mary or other prayers to our Lady.
+All of the Catholic churches pray the Hail Mary or other prayers to Our Lady.

-The Protestant church (as a collection of smaller churches) was formed in the 16th Century - an event referred to as the Reformation.
-Some of these Protestant
+The Protestant church was formed in the 16th Century - an event referred to as the Reformation.

 Catholics believe in life after death

 and that after death others are available to pray for us.
 Mary is